Gdoc/Admin

 What share of electricity comes from nuclear?

-In the sections above we looked at the role of nuclear in the total energy mix.
-This includes not only electricity, but also transport and heating.
-Electricity forms only one component of energy consumption.
+In the section above, we examined the role of nuclear power in the total energy mix, which includes electricity, transport, and heating.
+Electricity is only one component of energy consumption.

 Since transport and heating tend to be harder to decarbonize – they are more reliant on oil and gas – nuclear and renewables tend to have a higher share in the electricity mix versus the total energy mix.